My process as a copywriter for sustainable businesses

 Who I interview depends on the project.
 If it’s a landing page, I might interview your best client.
 If it’s a blog post, I might speak to an expert.
 If it’s an about page, I’ll probably come to you.

-Couldn’t I just do research and not bother anyone?
 I could.
 But no amount of research can replace the unique perspective of a real-world buyer, an expert, or a business owner or founder.
-I’m always astounded at the insights that come up.
+And you want that perspective in the writing.
+Trust me.
+It’s astounding the insights that come up.
 Things I would never think of.
 Not in a million years.

 Brainstorm